Wireless Multihop Quantum Teleportation Utilizing a 4-Qubit Cluster State: Wireless mesh network and routing protocol

-In wireless quantum communication, there exists mesh backbone network which consists of route nodes and edge route nodes.
-We delineate the quantum mesh network in Fig. \ref{Mfig1}.
-Node {\bf S} wishes to send information to node {\bf D}.
-To achieve this, it scrutinizes its routing table to find if there is any available route to {\bf D}.
-If there are available routes, it forwards the packet to next hop node.
-However, in the absence of none, source node {\bf S} requests for a quantum route discovery from the neighboring node {\bf E} and thus, the quantum route finding process commences.
-Once a routing path that permits co-existence of quantum and classical route, from the source node to the destination is found and selected, the edge route node {\bf I} sends a route reply to node {\bf S}.
-At this moment, the process of establishing the quantum channel commences.
+In wireless quantum communication, there exists mesh backbone network which consist of route nodes and edge route nodes.
+We delineate the quantum mesh network in Fig. \ref{figu1}.
+Node A wishes to send information to node J. To achieve this, it scrutinizes its routing table to find if there is any available route to J. If there are available route, it forwards the packet to next hop node.
+However, in the absence of none, source node A requests for a quantum route discovery from the neighboring edge route B and thus, the quantum route finding process commences.
+Once a routing path that permits co-existence of quantum and classical route, from source node to the destination is found and selected, the edge route node I sends a route reply to node A. At this moment, the process of establishing the quantum channel commences.